shreeshS7/DBMS-Practicals/Group-B/P1/README.md

 > Fire-up your terminal and type mongo (for Ubuntu)

-> show dbs;  -- TO check databases we have
+> show dbs;     -- To check databases we have

 ```
 > show dbs;